+As illustrated in Fig.~\ref{fig:frequency_adjust}, the proposed frequency-domain priors effectively regulate scattering-induced brightness and color distortions through frequency enhancement.
+The corresponding amplitude spectra of the recovered results clearly indicate enriched high-frequency details after enhancement.

-In order to effectively integrate the complementary information from the spatial-domain restored image, the frequency-enhanced image, and the input degraded image, a simple weighted fusion strategy is proposed.
+To fully integrate the complementary information from the spatial-domain restored image, the frequency-domain enhanced image, and the input degraded image, a simple weighted fusion strategy is introduced.
 Specifically, all three images are first converted into the Lab color space to separately mitigate color distortion and enhance brightness.
-Subsequently, a weighted fusion is employed in the $a$ and $b$ channels as follows:
+Subsequently, a weighted fusion is employed in the $a$ and $b$ channels:

 where $\mathcal{W}_\mathcal{I}^{a/b}$, $\mathcal{W}_\mathcal{J}^{a/b}$, and $\mathcal{W}_\mathcal{E}^{a/b}$ are the weights of $\mathcal{I}_{lab}^{a/b}$, $\mathcal{J}_{lab}^{a/b}$, and $\mathcal{E}_{lab}^{a/b}$, respectively.
 Leveraging the fundamental property that color-balanced images have near-zero means in the $a$ and $b$ channels of the Lab color space, we design the weights to fully utilize color-neutral information: